evsheffield/machinelearning/README.md

 Find this file in the package explorer, then right-click on it and choose `Run As` -> `Java Application`.
 This will build models and run tests for all of the datasets in the assignment and output the results to the console.
 Any plots will be opened in Swing panels.

+#### A note on performance

+K-Means is quite performant and will return results very quickly, but GMM can take considerable time, especially on larger datasets and for higher values of K. Since it could take a long time to produce trend charts for all datasets and all values of K, for more immediate results we recommend decreasing the range of K-values tested in calls to `testGmmClustering` in the main method of `ClusteringExecutor`.
+By default, the trend charts are only shown when all datasets have completed running.
+You can comment out the tests for particular datasets in order to view the trend results more quickly.